patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

 lists are the tricky part.

-Consider this grid, in which `-` stands for an empty field, and the upper-case `X` for the field played most recently (with the `r` and `c` arguments as indices).
-All the fields indicated with a lower-case `x` are to be extracted for the ascending diagonal holding the upper-case `X`:
+Consider this grid, in which `-` stands for an empty field, and the upper-case `F` for the field played most recently (with the `r` and `c` arguments as indices).
+All the fields indicated with a lower-case `f` are to be extracted for the ascending diagonal holding the upper-case `F`:

+        !
     0 1 2 3 4 5 6
-    - - - - - - x 0
+    - - - - - - f 0
-    - - - - - x - 1
+    - - - - - f - 1
-    - - - - x - - 2
+    - - - - f - - 2
-    - - - x - - - 3
+    - - - f - - - 3
-    - - X - - - - 4
+    - - F - - - - 4 !
-    - x - - - - - 5
+    - f - - - - - 5

-The row and column indices of `X` are given as `4` and `2`.
+The row and column indices of `F` are given as `4` and `2`.
 The starting point at the bottom-left can be figured out by shifting the coordinates by an _offset_.
 This offset is the smaller value of the following two differences: